minikN/Tuzk/README.md

 I have taken great inspiration from budlabs' [mondo](https://github.com/budlabs/mondo).
 Tuzk is similarly built and organized.
 Mondo is written in BASH however.
 I have written Tuzk because mondo was lacking a couple of featrues I wanted to have.
 All credit however goes to budrich.
 Without his application, I probably would have never started developing Tuzk.

 #### Why PHP?
-PHP is widely available on almost any linux machine.
+PHP is widely available on almost every linux machine.
 It's fast, lightweight and easy to maintain.
 Although Tuzk is written in PHP, you don't need to know any PHP to use it.
-Tuzk has built in support for bash scripts.
+Tuzk has built-in support for bash scripts.
 So the question you should really be asking is: Why not PHP?

 #### Requirements
 * PHP >= 7.0
 * [Composer](https://getcomposer.org): Tuzk makes use of nategood's [commando](https://packagist.org/packages/nategood/commando) package.
 Therefore you need composer to be up and running.
-If you haven't used composer.
-Take a look [here](https://getcomposer.org/doc/00-intro.md) to get a quick intro. it's quite easy.
+If you haven't used composer, take a look [here](https://getcomposer.org/doc/00-intro.md) to get a quick intro.
+It's quite easy.
 You may want to make composer [globally](https://getcomposer.org/doc/00-intro.md#globally) available as well.
 * Git: if you choose to install it using git.

 #### Installation